 In fact, the Great General has sent us word on the battlefield that he will not just reward us, but he will be our reward.
 “In your presence there is fullness of joy; at your right hand are pleasures forevermore” (Psalm 16:11).

-With this sword in our hand, we drive back the lying hordes of safety and ease and comfort and offer ourselves for Christ’s service in the most risky assignments.
+With this sword in our hand, we drive back the lying hordes of safety, and ease, and comfort, and offer ourselves for Christ’s service in the most risky assignments.

 The Battlefield of Ego

 Or take the battlefield of ego and peer-approval.
-O, how powerful this enemy is!
+Oh, how powerful this enemy is!
 He has swallowed up more teenagers perhaps than any other adversary, even lust.
 He comes with horrible stories of how painful your shame will be if you do not conform to this world.
-He will lie to you, and say that the only alternative to the mood and fashion and music and movies and sexual pleasures of this world is utter humiliation and embarrassment.
+He will lie to you and say that the only alternative to the mood and fashion and music and movies and sexual pleasures of this world is utter humiliation and embarrassment.